How to Become a Healthcare Administrator

 Working as a Healthcare Administrator

-Job-seekers in the fast-growing field of healthcare administration can look forward to a projected 51,800 openings between 2020 and 2030.
-While more than a third of these positions will likely be available in hospitals, an aging population points to opportunities in long-term care facilities.
-Healthcare certifications can provide a competitive edge in the job market.
+Nurses entering the fast-growing field of healthcare administration can look forward to a projected 54,700 openings annually between 2022 and 2032, according to data from the Bureau of Labor Statistics (BLS).
+While more than a third of these positions will likely be available in hospitals, an aging population suggests more opportunities in the long-term care field.
+The right master’s degree or certification can provide a competitive edge in the job market.

-Healthcare administration professionals can also expect high-earning opportunities.
-Salaries range from $59,980 per year for the lowest 10% of earners to $195,630 for the highest 10%.
-The District of Columbia, New York, and Hawaii top the list of highest-paying states in this profession.
+Healthcare administration professionals can also expect high-earning opportunities, BLS data shows.
+Salaries range from $67,900 per year for the lowest 10% of earners to $216,750 for the highest 10%.
+The District of Columbia, New York, and Delaware top the list of highest-paying locations for this profession.
+According to Payscale, the average chief nursing officer salary was $143,502 as of May 2024.

 Common work settings for healthcare administrators include: